Compulsory Purchase Order and Side Roads Order

 The making and confirmation of the SRO will enable NCC to improve, raise, lower, direct or otherwise alter highways; stop up highways; stop up private means of access to premises required as a consequence of the construction of the extended areas of classified road; and to provide new private means of access to premises.

 The making and confirmation of the CPO will enable NCC to acquire the land and rights necessary for the construction and maintenance of the new areas of highway.
-It will ensure the necessary improvements are made to the local highway network; that mitigation measures are implemented; and that exchange land is provided where required.
+It will ensure the necessary improvements are made to the local highway network and that mitigation measures are implemented.

 A CPO is a legal function which allows an Acquiring Authority to obtain land or property without the consent of the owners.
 CPO powers are granted to an Acquiring Authority to compulsorily purchase land in order to carry out a function which Parliament has decided is in the public interest.